 - Access to the systems and infrastructure that support the Service is restricted to Uberflip Personnel who require such access as part of their job responsibilities.

-- Unique User IDs are assigned to Uberflip Personnel requiring access to the Uberflip servers that support the Service.
+- Role-based accounts are used by Uberflip Personnel requiring access to the Uberflip servers that support the Service.

 - Uberflip systems and infrastructure is only accessible via an SSL VPN with multi-factor authentication (“MFA”), and individual SSH keys.